hans-schmidt/kawpow_personal_stratum_server/README.md

 KPSS is a high performance Stratum server in Node.js.
 One instance of this software can startup and manage multiple mining instances, each with their own daemon and stratum port.
+Thus it supports multiple ports with fixed or variable difficulty as well as multiple ravend fallback instances.

 KPSS is stratum server for solo mining without a pool.
 It sits between your mining software and the ravend core node server.